 2. Second-wife syndrome

-Chances are you’ve walked into a readymade family, even if it’s fractured, and a second wife and family issues aren’t uncommon.
+Chances are you’ve walked into a ready-made family, even if it’s fractured, and in such a situation, a second wife and family issues aren’t uncommon.
 If your spouse is a widower and lost his first wife, be even more prepared that he will be honoring her memory and also paying a lot of attention to his children, if he has them.
+One way or another, the invisible presence of the first wife only augments the pain of being a second wife.

 3. Ready to be a stepmom?